plotly/plotly.net-docs/fsharp/candlestick-charts.md

     pygments_lexer: fsharp
     version: 5.0
   plotly:
     description: How to make interactive candlestick charts in F# with Plotly.
-      Six examples of candlestick charts with Pandas, time series, and yahoo finance data with Plotly.
     display_as: financial
     language: fsharp
     layout: base